Anatoly Karpov - The Boa Constrictor

 Anand did not take part either and Kasparov was also still absent.
 Alexander Khalifman won the tournament to become FIDE World Champion.

-Let us say the game may be continued in two ways: one of them is a beautiful tactical blow that gives rise to variations that don't yield to precise calculation; the other is clear positional pressure that leads to an endgame with microscopic chances of victory....
+, always strived to find the most accurate move in any position.
+He summed up his chess philosophy in the following quote:Let us say the game may be continued in two ways: one of them is a beautiful tactical blow that gives rise to variations that don't yield to precise calculation; the other is clear positional pressure that leads to an endgame with microscopic chances of victory....
 I would choose the latter without thinking twice.

 Anatoly Karpov raised the bar at the highest level of world chess.
 He was the first in a long line of chess professionals.
 Professionalism not just in terms of gaining monetary rewards for his exploits, but in the sheer dedication he devoted to chess.
 He spent his life studying the game as a science.